 - Stars: Robert Redford, Will Geer, Delle Bolton

-This is an old time classic survival movie back from 1972, played by Robert Redford which after the Mexican War, decided to become a mountain man and live off the land by hunting, trapping and foraging.
+This is an old-time classic survival movie back from 1972, played by Robert Redford which after the Mexican War, decided to become a mountain man and live off the land by hunting, trapping and foraging.
 During his time on the mountains, he finds a frozen body with a powerful weapon, later he will give this weapon to a Native American chief called Bear Claw.
 Bear Claw is part of the native American tribe called crow, which takes in Jeremiah Johnson and teaches them the art of surviving on the mountain.

-During his time in the mountains he comes across a small cabin in the middle of the woods, the cabin was recently attacked by the Blackfoot native American tribe and they have killed one of the tree inhabitants of the cabin, this being the father in the family.
+During his time in the mountains he comes across a small cabin in the middle of the woods, the cabin was recently attacked by the Blackfoot Native American tribe and they have killed one of the tree inhabitants of the cabin, this being the father in the family.
 The widow panicked that she can not take care of herself and of her son forces Jeremiah Johnson to take her son with him as it would be safer for him.

 Jeremiah Johnson takes the kid and sets off, after a short while they find a man buried up to his neck, and it turns out that the same Blackfoot native Americans which killed the father in the cabin have also buried this man.
 Jeremiah Johnson helps the man and after some convincing from the victim they set on to get his stolen goods back.
 Jeremiah Johnson is approached by a US army officer which asks him to lead a search party, although he should be hunting to provide his family he has no other option but to help the army officer.

 After he gets home after the search party he finds his entire family killed.
 In a thirst for revenge, he goes and kills the killers of his family except on which were all part of the Crow tribe.
-The Crow tribe send their best warriors against him but he defeats them all, eventually, the Crow tribe starts to respect him for his brave deeds and thus the legend is born.
+The Crow tribe sends their best warriors against him but he defeats them all, eventually, the Crow tribe starts to respect him for his brave deeds and thus the legend is born.

 Into the wild